henridev/math-for-programming/notes/chapter-6-generalizing-to-higher-dimensions/index.md

 # true
 ```

 This is often how unit tests are written, but it’s a pretty weak test because we’re only trying one example.
 We can make it stronger by plugging in random numbers and ensuring that it works.
-Here I use the random.uniform function to generate evenly distributed floating-point numbers between -10 and 10:

 ```python
 from hypothesis import given, note, strategies as st